RedHatInsights/insights-results-aggregator/README.md

 **To upgrade the database to the highest available version, use `migration.SetDBVersion(db, migration.GetMaxVersion())`.** This will automatically perform all the necessary steps to migrate the database from its current version to the highest defined version.

 See `/migration/migration.go` documentation for an overview of all available DB migration functionality.

+## Contribution

+Please look into document [CONTRIBUTING.md](CONTRIBUTING.md) that contains all information about how to contribute to this project.

+Please look also at [Definitiot of Done](DoD.md) document with further informations.

 ## Testing